-- the second case study or (exceptionally) research dissertation undertaken during the Summer (weight 60%); - a written test of communication undertaken at the end of the Summer project period (weight 40%);
+- communication aspects of the second case study, or (exceptionally) research dissertation, undertaken during the summer (weight 60%); and - a communication written test undertaken at the end of the summer project period (weight 40%).

 The PG Diploma is not accredited by the UK actuarial profession, because project work is a requirement for accreditation.
-Students graduating with the PG Diploma are eligible for Subject-by-Subject exemptions, see below.
+Students graduating with the PG Diploma are eligible for subject-by-subject exemptions, see below.